scaffold-eth/scaffold-eth-2/README.md

 **Hint**: We recommend connecting the project GitHub repo to Vercel so you the gets automatically deployed when pushing to `main`

-## Interacting with Deployed Smart Contracts: Hooks
+## Interacting with your Smart Contracts: SE-2 Custom Hooks

-Scaffold-eth provides a collection of React hooks designed to simplify interactions with your deployed smart contracts.
-These hooks serve as wrappers around `wagmi`, automatically loading the necessary contract ABI and address.
+Scaffold-ETH 2 provides a collection of custom React hooks designed to simplify interactions with your deployed smart contracts.
+These hooks are wrappers around `wagmi`, automatically loading the necessary contract ABI and address.
 They offer an easy-to-use interface for reading from, writing to, and monitoring events emitted by your smart contracts.
 If you need to interact with external contracts, you can use `wagmi` directly, or add external contract data to your `deployedContracts.ts` file.

 - [useScaffoldContractRead](#usescaffoldcontractread)